 - Small saucepan/milk pan

-- 1 tbsp maple syrup or your choice of sugar/syrup/sweetener e.g. agave/date/stevia/coconut sugar or just ordinary sugar.
+- 1 tablespoon maple syrup or your choice of sugar/syrup/sweetener e.g. agave/date/stevia/coconut sugar or just ordinary sugar.
+Add more to taste.

 - pinch ground nutmeg

 - pinch ground cardamom

 - pinch fresh ground black pepper corns add more if you enjoy the peppery taste.
 I often do.

 - Pour the milk in the saucepan and add the rest of the ingredients.
 Whisk with a fork to combine.

 - Bring to the boil. lower the heat, and simmer for 5 minutesStir a few times to make sure the milk doesn't burn or stick to the pan.

 - Pour into your choice of drinking vessels.

 For an iced turmeric latter version: